 What do Patient Partners do?

 Patient Partners are not participants in a research study.
-They are partners who actively collaborate on one or more aspects of research.
+They are partners who are actively involved in one or more aspects of the research process.

 As a Patient Partner, you can choose an opportunity that interests you and fits with the time commitment that you are able to make.
-There are many opportunities that allow you to participate in research teams remotely, for example by joining committee meetings online or via a teleconference.
+There are many opportunities that allow you to participate remotely, for example by joining committee meetings online or via a teleconference.

 Here are some examples: